1. Introduction and Objectives

 -

-Azure Cloud is used for deploying the application, ensuring the system is scalable, secure, and available.
+Azure Cloud is used for deploying the application, ensuring that the system is scalable, secure, and highly available.

 -